 I’m going to introduce my own vision of the snatch progression based on years of coaching experience.
 Read all the steps and learn to snatch as a pro.

 This article is devoted to the basic snatch progression teaching that is always offered to athletes at my seminars.

 As everybody knows, there are lots of approaches to teaching and they all differ both in the sequence of the proposed phases and elements and in the explanation logic.
 Seminars and communication with other coaches and athletes from different countries since 2015 made me come to my own version of presenting information and teaching the snatch.

 Snatch progression.
 My own version of the snatch progression includes 11 stages in the ‘top-bottom’ direction which allows athletes to grasp the mechanics and master the exercise confidently.
 Weightlifters learn the snatch from the overhead fixation to the starting position with the help of various snatch drills.

 In this progression I show the optimal movement trajectory construction with its division into 8 simple and clear elements (step).
 Each subsequent element is a continuation of the previous one, which helps to learn how to perform a snatch in a pretty clear way.

 Element 1.
 Definition of the snatch grip.

-The athlete takes PVC, one arm parallel to the floor, another is held vertically.
-An angle of 90 ° should be formed in the shoulder joint.
-This distance will be optimal for the athlete.
-Proper individualized hands in the snatch is a prerequisite for learning the movement as a whole.
+An athlete takes a PVC pipe: one arm is parallel to the floor, another one is held vertically.
+An angle of 90° should be formed in the shoulder joint.
+This width will be optimal for the athlete.
+Proper individual hand position in the snatch is a prerequisite for learning the movement as a whole.

-NOTE: This element is always executed with PVC only.
+NOTE: This element is always executed with a PVC pipe only.
 Never do it with a barbell.

 Element 2.
 Hip muscle snatch.